srav001/cross-vue/README.md

 ## Why use this template ?

 -   You might don't want to go through the hassle of setting up linter, formatter, router, store etc and still want the [latest vue].
--   If you use the ionic components as your base for components, in future you can build your web app as an android or ios app with Capacitor ( I feel it is better for mobile than other vue component libraries).
+-   If you use the ionic components as your base for components, in future you can build your web app as an android or ios app with Capacitor.
 -   File structure based routing and UnoCSS for atomic css.
 -   Capacitor is present for mobile and Tauri for desktops.
 -   Eslint for linting and prettier for formatting files ( and yes both work combined without issues ).
 -   Husky is setup and is being used for commit linting.
 -   Vite is used for superior dev experience.
--   Setup so that VS Code suggests all needed extensions for a good dev experience.
+-   Setup so that, VS Code suggests all needed extensions for a good dev experience.
 -   Live servers with `dev-ios`, `dev-android` & `dev-tauri` for easier dev experience.

 ###